systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 security considerations anyway.)
 This specifically includes checking offset values, and that they point to valid objects, with valid sizes and of the type and hash value expected.
-All code must be written with the fact in mind that a file with inconsistent structure file might just be inconsistent temporarily, and might become consistent later on.
+All code must be written with the fact in mind that a file with inconsistent structure might just be inconsistent temporarily, and might become consistent later on.
 Payload OTOH requires less scrutiny, as it should only be linked up (and hence visible to readers) after it was successfully written to memory (though not necessarily to disk).
 On non-local file systems it is a good idea to verify the payload hashes when reading, in order to avoid annoyances with mmap() inconsistencies.